• Skip to main content

-Many people believe that the daffodil and narcissus are one and the same, and the truth is, it’s complicated!
+Many people believe that the daffodil and narcissus flowers are one and the same, and the truth is, it’s complicated!

 We’ve delved into what makes these two flowers the same but different, and hope we answer your questions…